 2009 (May to August)

-–NOTE: Early May.
-Superman/Batman #27 takes place now, but Superman and Batman aren’t in it.
-In this story, Power Girl, who now has full memories of her life on the pre-original Crisis Earth-2, dreams about a past adventure she had with Helena Wayne (Bruce and Selina’s daughter from the pre-original Crisis Earth-2).
+–NOTE: In Superman/Batman #27.
+Early May.
+Superman and Batman aren’t in this item.
+Power Girl, who now has full memories of her life on the pre-original Crisis Earth-2, dreams about a past adventure she had with Helena Wayne (Bruce and Selina’s daughter from the pre-original Crisis Earth-2).

-–NOTE: The Dweller in the Depths summons Arthur Joseph Curry to become the new Aquaman (as seen in Aquaman Vol. 6 #40).
+–NOTE: In Aquaman Vol. 6 #40.
+The Dweller in the Depths summons Arthur Joseph Curry to become the new Aquaman.
 The new Aquaman will soon learn that the Dweller is actually the former Aquaman.
 For anyone wondering, Arthur Joseph Curry (new Aquaman) is no relation to Arthur Curry (former Aquaman), although the former is named after the latter, and their histories are very intertwined.
 But hey, this ain’t no Aquaman chronology, so let’s move on!

 ONE YEAR LATER/FACE THE FACE